Zachary941/ModularEvo/Rebuttal_Supplementary.md

 ### A2.
 Parameter Overlap Analysis

-Shared parameter ratio: There is overlap between the parameters of these two modules, because even modules for different fields require some basic capabilities, such as mathematics and law at least require semantic understanding capabilities.
+Shared parameter ratio: There is overlap between the parameters of these  modules, because even modules for different fields require some basic capabilities, such as mathematics and law at least require semantic understanding capabilities.
 Taking CodeBert as an example, the number of parameter overlaps accounts for about 10% of the total number of parameters and about 50% of each module.
 We believe that this is because CodeBert is in the field of code, and its separated Python modules and Java modules are largely similar in basic knowledge, which makes the overlap account for the majority.
 At the same time, we also analyzed the four modules of GPT-NEO, and the results showed that the overlap weight only accounted for 5.4% of the total number of parameters, about 20% of each module.

 #### Overlap analysis